 A sophisticated city like Verona took a little time to warm to the beautiful game, and it needed an exhibition game between two local sides in that marvellous Roman Arena three years later before a whiff of enthusiasm lit the touch paper to the notion of acceptance.
-The intrigue surrounding the club goes beyond the club name though, as you’d expect the stadium to be named after an ex-player, but no!
-Bentegodi were the team to beat at local level in the early days, and as the idea of an Italian league structure came along in the ‘20’s, it was thought Verona would have a better chance of success if the three bigger teams of the city merged to form AC Verona, Hellas, Bentegodi and Scaligera all came together at in 1929.
-Despite the greater synergy (oddly Hellas’ shirt sponsor this season!) it took 28 Serie B seasons before AC Verona finally were promoted to Serie A in 1957/58, and even then it was merely for a taster one season.
-Somewhere in those three decades another Hellas had been started and following AC’s relegation back to B the newer version of Hellas merged with the more established club in 1959.
-With two of the four constituent parts of the merged clubs now being Hellas based, a desire to bring back the essence of that part of the merger to the club won the day and Hellas Verona AC became the name which largely stands today, aside from the Hellas name disappearing fleetingly in the early ‘90’s for four years through that familiar old tale, bankruptcy, when AC also morphed into FC!
+The intrigue surrounding the club goes beyond the club name though.
+You would expect the stadium to be named after an ex-player, but not in Verona.
+Bentegodi were the crack team to beat at local level in the early days, and as the idea of an Italian league structure came along in the ‘20’s, it was thought Verona would have a better chance of success if all three bigger teams of the city merged to form AC Verona.
+That merger saw Hellas, Bentegodi and Scaligera all coming together in 1929.
+Despite the greater synergy it took 28 Serie B seasons before AC Verona finally were promoted to Serie A in 1957/58, and even then it was merely for a taster one season.
+Somewhere in those three decades another Hellas had been started up and following AC’s relegation back to B the newer version of Hellas merged with the more established club in 1959.
+It seemed inevitable as technically two of the four constituent parts of the newly merged club were essentially Hellas, and a desire to bring back the essence of that part of the original name won the day.
+Hellas Verona AC became the name which largely stands today, aside from the Hellas name disappearing fleetingly in the early ‘90’s for four years through that familiar old tale, bankruptcy, when AC also morphed into FC briefly!

 Once they’d dipped a toe outwith the city into the regional set up, a fierce rivalry was quickly established with Vicenza, a friction that continues to this day.
 You are more likely to see the Brigate Gialloblu getting het up by an encounter with the team 57 kilometres along the road, than playing Chievo.
-History leaves it mark, and it takes decades for mindsets to change, if ever, when it comes rivalries.
+History leaves its mark, and it takes decades for mindsets to change, if ever, when it comes to rivalries.

-All of these near scrapes were merely leading up to the historic 1984/85 campaign, when Hellas had one helluva team!
-A team full of names to conjure with for tifosi of a certain vintage; Antonio Di Gennaro the midfield magician, who was complimented upfront by Giuseppe Galderisi’s eye for goal and his imposing strike partner, the Great Dane, Preben Elkjaer.
+All of these near scrapes were merely leading up to that historic 1984/85 campaign, when Hellas had one helluva team!
+A team full of names to conjure with, particularly for tifosi of a certain vintage; Antonio Di Gennaro the midfield magician, who was complimented upfront by Giuseppe Galderisi’s eye for goal and his imposing strike partner, the Great Dane, Preben Elkjaer.
 The supply of ammunition for the goals came via the wing wizardry of Pietro Fanna, and the defence was aided by the arrival of the immense German, Hans-Peter Briegel.
 These were days when you could only have two “stranieri” (foreigners) and Hellas had chosen well.
 An early season 2-0 win at Juventus signalled intent, and beating Roma added belief, but the crucial point was delivered not too far away from Verona in Bergamo in a 1-1 draw with Atalanta.
 A European Cup campaign followed and having got by PAOK Thessaloniki in the first round, they lucked out drawing Juventus next, and they were out.
 These were the glorious days when only the Champions of each nation and defending winners could participate, long before money and corporate greed took over!

 Interestingly, the top four in ‘84/85 were Hellas, Torino, Inter and Sampdoria!
-This was not a typical top of the table, and it coincided with a season where the officials were randomly drawn rather than appointed!
+This was not a typical top of the table even then, and it coincided with a season where the officials were randomly drawn rather than appointed!
 Sadly, it was obviously all too much for some to stomach with regular selection methods being re-instigated the following season, and normal service was resumed at the top end of the table, sadly!

-This one Scudetto was the pinnacle for Hellas, as the players aged or left, but not before a European high of a Quarter Final in the UEFA Cup in 1988 versus Werder Bremen.
-It would be a last hoorah before relegation in 1990.
+The one Scudetto was the pinnacle for Hellas, as the players aged or left, but not before a European high of a Quarter Final in the UEFA Cup in 1988 versus Werder Bremen.
+It would be the last hoorah before relegation in 1990.
 The subsequent three decades have been volatile, with occasional visits back to Serie A, but more depressingly, bankruptcy in 1991 a legacy of overstretching to try to keep the side jousting at the top of Serie A in a new era where sadly moderate sized clubs were starting to struggle as money took control.
 As mentioned the name Hellas disappeared until 1995, but having got the name back the woes weren’t over as the club started to really struggle to keep Serie B status.
 Five thousand travelled to Como to see them survive one season, but by now it was becoming routine and the unthinkable happened when they lost a Play Out to Spezia, and after 64 years the club was in the third tier for 2007/08.
-Just when you thought the club had hit rock bottom they had a shocking first half of the Serie C campaign that saw some chap called Maurizio Sarri sacked as the club were bottom!
+Just when you thought they had hit rock bottom they had a shocking first half of the Serie C campaign that saw some chap called Maurizio Sarri sacked as the club were bottom of the league!
 The recovery was slow and ultimately only a 2-1 aggregate win versus Aurora Pro Patria saved the fourth tier!
 No one could say the fans had deserted the ship, as crowds remained strong with a 15,000 average.

-It was amid these fraught moments in the clubs history that I first stepped into the Bentegodi, watching a 0-0 draw with Rimini on a miserable day in a Serie C promotion play off at the end of 2009/10.
+It was amid these fraught moments in the club’s history that I first stepped into the Bentegodi, watching a 0-0 draw with Rimini on a miserable day in a Serie C promotion play off at the end of 2009/10.
 It was enough to get Hellas into the final versus Pescara, and I could have been there too, but in these early days of individualised ticketing it was impossible to get off a train an hour before kick off and get a ticket, as the Arena ticket office in the city centre was the only ticket outlet at the time!
 A hassle I had accepted for the Rimini game, but I was still struggling to get my head around this ridiculous new ticketing regime.
 It was a situation that had been imposed on clubs, most were lacking the facilities to expedite it properly, hence the outsourcing.
-Hellas could have gone up automatically that season, but in front of 25,000 a last day party went sour as Portoguaro won 2,0.
+A few weeks earlier Hellas could have gone up automatically, but in front of 25,000 for a last day promotion party, it all went sour as Portoguaro won 2,0.
 They were clearly punch drunk versus Rimini, but they just got the job done.
 However a week later Pescara condemned them to a fourth successive C season winning the promotion final 3-2.

 There is nothing special about the stadium in Verona, it has a running track around it making the action seem distant, which is never good, but ticks boxes for municipal involvement.
 The three layer seating is a little unusual, but it is the hardcore fans of the Brigate that create the incredible atmosphere, and under the lights on a quiet, warm early March night the songs rang out louder than ever.
 Despite a 9pm kick off and the match being played during Carnival in Venezia, the visiting fans were here in big numbers too.
-This would be Walter Zengas last match as the Venetian coach as the clubs fortune had nose dived.
+This would be Walter Zengas last match as the Venetian coach as the clubs fortunes had nose dived.
 I finally saw Hellas score, and experience the explosion of joy at the Bentegodi, but in winning 1,0 the scoreline suggested a closer game than it’s reality.
 Giampaolo Pazzini had played well, as did the buzz bomb South Korean lad Lee Seung-Woo, despite demonstrating some woeful finishing for the second time in my presence, but no one can question his enthusiasm!
 If Hellas had been toothless in Serie A the season before, that baton had passed to Venezia in B. They huffed and puffed but they rarely looked like grabbing an equaliser.
 It was an odd second half for me when Venezia introduced a substitute Hugo St Clair, a Scot, doubling the number involved with Liam Henderson showing some tidy touches in the Hellas midfield.
 Two Scots involved in any game abroad must be a rare sighting!!